Skip to content

 continue

-for item in ress:
+for item in provider_items:

-item.disabled = self.check_disabled(item.name, tenant=tenant)
+item.disabled = self.check_disabled(item.name)

-if pitem.type == 'dir' and item.type == 'dir':
+if existing_item.type == "dir" and item.type == "dir":

-if provider in item.providers:
+for p in item.providers:

 else:

-uniq[item.name] = item
+unique_items[item.name] = item

 items.append(item)